-Compare Wordware with top alternatives in the ai agent development category.
+Compare Wordware with top alternatives in the customer support agents category.
 Find detailed side-by-side comparisons to help you choose the best tool for your needs.

 No, Wordware is specifically designed so that non-engineers can build and maintain AI agent workflows using natural language.
 The editor works like a structured document where you write instructions in plain English, with support for branching and loops expressed through the interface rather than code syntax.
 That said, having a basic understanding of how LLMs work — concepts like prompting, context windows, and model parameters — will help you build more effective agents.
 Engineers on your team can still contribute by integrating custom tools or handling deployment configuration.